Act of Vengeance (1986 film)

-Act of Vengeance is a 1986 television movie starring Charles Bronson, Ellen Burstyn, and Wilford Brimley.
+Act of Vengeance is a 1986 television movie starring Charles Bronson, Ellen Burstyn, Wilford Brimley, and Keanu Reeves in an early role.

 Plot

 The movie is based on the book, Act of Vengeance by Trevor Armbrister, a fact-based story about the corruption that occurred during the United Mine Workers' presidential elections in 1969.
 The film also portrayed the murder of Joseph "Jock" Yablonski.